-State Representative Al Williams (D-165) let the incorporation of the Liberty County Re-Entry Coalition was incorporated in 2012, and gained momentum in 2014 after the introduction of the Georgia Prisoner Reentry Initiative (GA-PRI) Framework by Georgia Governor Nathan Deal.
+State Representative Al Williams (D-165) let the incorporation of the Liberty County Re-Entry Coalition in 2012.
+The Coalition pivoted and gained momentum in 2014 after the introduction of the Georgia Prisoner Reentry Initiative (GA-PRI) Framework by Georgia Governor Nathan Deal.
 The Coalition saw a need to deliver in-person services to formerly incarcerated people, and subsequently opened the SOAR Re-Entry Center in September 2016.
 The site was also designated as one of only 17 GA PRI sites in the state of Georgia.
 The Coalition is dedicated to reducing the recidivism rates in this community, and helps other community activists in other counties throughout the Atlantic Judicial Circuit.